marcduiker/azure-functions-university/lessons/cosmosdb.md

 ## 2. Using the Cosmos DB output binding

+Let's imagine the following scenario: you need to read new messages from a queue, make a simple transformation to the data and then save it into Cosmos DB.
-For this practice, we'll be creating a QueueTrigger function and use the Cosmos DB output binding with a `player` type in order to read messages from the `newplayer-items` queue.
+For the implementation, we'll be creating a QueueTrigger function and use the Cosmos DB output binding with a `player` type in order to read messages from the `newplayer-items` queue.
 The same queue that you have used previously in the queue lesson.

-Let's imagine the following scenario: you need to read new messages from a queue, make a simple transformation to the data and then save it into Cosmos DB.

 2.1 Create the queue `newplayer-items`.

 There are two options for this step: use your Azure account or a local account to work in your local development environment.
 For demo purposes, we'll opt for the second option.

-If you work in Windows you can use the official [Azure Storage Emulator (Windows)](https://go.microsoft.com/fwlink/?LinkId=717179&clcid=0x409) and the [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) app.
+If you work in Windows you can use the official [Azure Storage Emulator](https://go.microsoft.com/fwlink/?LinkId=717179&clcid=0x409) and the [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) app.
 For OS X and Linux must be used [Azurite](https://aka.ms/azurecom-tool-dl-azurite) which is a Cross-Platform emulator.
 The last version at the moment of writing this tutorial is 3.10.
 The step by step instructions to install it can be found [here](https://github.com/azure/azurite#npm).

 Using HTTPS

 > 🔎 **Observation** - A recommendation for your connections with Azurite, use HTTPS.
 That way your code won't have to be changed when you move your code to production.

-2.2 Create your Azure Functions Project that will contain the following functions:

-- Queue triggered function, for reading the message from the queue that will be stored in Cosmos DB, using a queue trigger and Cosmos DB output binding.

-In VS Code create a new Azure Function Project with a `QueueTrigger` function.

-If you need a more detailed guide for these steps you can follow the Queue lesson of the Azure Functions University at this [link](https://github.com/marcduiker/azure-functions-university/blob/main/lessons/queue.md#71-creating-a-default-queue-triggered-function)

-2.3 Set up and create the queue locally with Azurite (not Windows)
+2.2 Set up and create the queue locally with Azurite (not Windows)

-In this tutorial, we used Azurite, make sure to have the Azurite service running.
+In this tutorial, we used Azurite.
 For starting the service with Https use:

 ```bash
 azurite --silent --location <installed location> --debug <installed location>/debug.log --oauth basic --cert 127.0.0.1.pem --key 127.0.0.1-key.pem
 ```

-The default endpoint used for the queue service is https://127.0.0.1:10001.
+The default endpoint used in Azurite for the queue service is https://127.0.0.1:10001.
 This is the endpoint that will be used to attach the Azure Storage Explorer for the queue storage Account.

-Now, at the Azure Storage emulator add the new connection with the ports indicated in your Azurite service.
+At the Azure Storage emulator add the new connection with the ports indicated in your Azurite service.
 The values shown in the image are the defaults:

 ![Azure Storage](../img/lessons/cosmos/connect-local-storage-emulator.png)

 For the queues is used `10001`.

 Use the ports setup that is more convenient for your environment.
 There are several settings that can be customized.
-To get more details, check out the getting started [official guide](https://github.com/Azure/Azurite#getting-started)
+To get more details, check out the getting started [official guide.](https://github.com/Azure/Azurite#getting-started)

 After the connection is attached there should be three categories under the connection tree, select `Queues` and create the `newplayer-items` queue, or the name of your preference.
 Once the queue is added, It should be looking as the image below:

 ![new queue image](../img/lessons/cosmos/new-queue-image.png)

+2.3 Create your Azure Functions Project with VS Code.

+We need a project with a Queue triggered function.
+For the step by step guide please refer to the Queue lesson at this [link.](https://github.com/marcduiker/azure-functions-university/blob/main/lessons/queue.md#71-creating-a-default-queue-triggered-function)

 2.4 Edit the Function code in VS Code

-In the `QueueTrigger` function, add the name of the queue and the connection setting to the queue trigger.
+In the `QueueTrigger` function, add the name of the queue and the name of the connection setting to the queue trigger.

 ```csharp
  public static void Run([QueueTrigger("newplayer-items", Connection = "queueConnection")]string myQueueItem
 ```

-Since there is a new `queueConnection` setting, it has to be added to the local.settings.json file
+Now, add the new `queueConnection` setting to the local.settings.json file as showing below:

 ```json
 {